 Shared training across the Alliance gives complete and contrasting experiences.

 Trainees are ready for employment after completing their course and support will continue to be provided in your NQT years from your employer, Plymouth Local Authority and Plymouth Teaching School Alliance.

-PTSA offer specialisms in the following subjects in Maths, PE and SEN.
+PTSA offer specialisms in the following subjects: